This weekend is full of celebrations for many families. Our family is doing some extra celebrating as well and I wanted to share that with all of you!

 note: I’ve never made this – so this will be a big experiment!

 And a fun little FYI – earlier this week during school, our family sat in on a live Seder meal at The Homeschool Channel.
 You can watch the replay by clicking this link.
-(If that link doesn’t work, try this one and scroll down until you find it.)

 It just happened that we finished our Ancient Egypt unit in time for a celebration supper while family would be here to celebrate Resurrection Sunday with us.
 We are very excited about this since it has been a very long time since we have had family attend any of our celebrations and homeschool reviews!
 This event will take place on Saturday afternoon.
 The older children have put together games, presentations, and even a quiz for the others in attendance.
 I’m so excited about how nicely this all flows with learning about Passover.
 I think all of this will really drive home the importance and Biblical significance of Egypt and the events that took place there.

 Buffalo Steak (not traditional at all, but it sounded really good!)

 We attend church in the evening, so with Listening Pages in hand, we’ll be there!
 However, prior to church, we’ll be fellowshipping with Ty’s mother and Granny over a traditional Resurrection Sunday feast!